PeterMarshall29/book1/_sources/jupyternotebooks/initialisation.md

 The manner of default-initialisation depends on the entity.
 Objects can be default-initialized, but if no initializer is specified for a reference, the program is ill-formed.

-The {term}`scalar` variables are simply left uninitialised - uninitialised primitive types have indeterminate values (unpredictable value that may depend on implementation).
+The {term}`scalar` variables are simply left uninitialized - uninitialized primitive types have indeterminate values (unpredictable value that may depend on implementation).

 However, when no initializer is specified, `global`, `namespace`, `local static`, or `static member` (static objects) are initialized using `{}` of the appropriate type.